Niemietz/Bakery-Sample-Admin-CSharp-DotNet-and-React/README.md

 ﻿# 📝 Bakery Website Sample Administration Panel

-An edit content form panel for the sample of a Bakery website in Node.js + Express
+An edit content form panel for the sample of a Bakery website in C# .NET

 ## 📃 Pages